SRIHITHA4444/MACHINE-LEARNING-IN-COLORECTAL-CANCER-PREDICTION/README.md

 # MACHINE-LEARNING-IN-COLORECTAL-CANCER-PREDICTION
 This project helps in predicting colorectal cancer using modern day machine learning techniques.
-It helps users to get cancer prediction results based on their lifestyle.
+It helps users to get accurate cancer prediction results at an early stage.